- American Physical Society Sites

 Fundraising Goal Surpassed.
 Thank you!

-For the past 18 years, the Edward A. Bouchet Award has connected exceptional minority physicists with students from the US and abroad.
-The award lost its annual funding this year, so APS established a fundraising campaign to endow the award for the next generation of scientists.
+Since 1994, the Edward A. Bouchet Award has connected exceptional minority physicists with students from the US and abroad.
+The award lost its annual funding in 2012, so APS established a fundraising campaign to endow the award for the next generation of scientists.

 The award has a large impact on the recipients’ careers both inside, and surprisingly, outside of the physics community.
 For many recipients, the award raises the visibility of their research and leads to exciting career opportunities.
 Many of the winners have been recruited to participate in documentaries, lecture at prestigious institutions, and are recognized as experts in their field by organizations outside of the physics community.